-Dissertation research, role of the PhD Advisory Board: The student’s Advisory Board will meet regularly with the student throughout the course of dissertation research to evaluate progress and advice.
+Dissertation research, role of the PhD Advisory Board: The Advisory Board will meet regularly with the student throughout the course of dissertation research to evaluate progress and quality of the work.
 The Advisory Board is also responsible for evaluating and accepting the final written dissertation and conducting the student’s oral dissertation defense.
 Acceptance of the dissertation will be by majority of votes of the Advisory Board and is subject to the approval of Committee for Management and Programming.

-Laboratory rotations: The laboratory where the student is intended to pass the rotation will be selected by the student’s Advisory Board.
-The aims of the laboratory rotations are:
+Laboratory rotations: The laboratory where the student is intended to pass the rotation will be selected by the Advisory Board.
+The purposes of the laboratory rotations are:

-• To allow the student to interact with scientists of varied disciplines
+• To allow the student to interact with scientists from various disciplines

 • To introduce the student to laboratory principles and techniques

 • To give both the students and the Department an opportunity to interact intellectually

 • To aid the student in selecting a mentor for graduate research.

 It is advisable that all students regardless of their previous laboratory experience participate in the lab rotations and should not repeat a rotation in with the same mentor.
 The student is expected to put at least 12 hours per week during each rotation.